 There is a Worship Team that is made up of children from our school.
 The Worship Team is responsible for preparing the hall for acts of worship, organising the worship song and welcoming visitors.
-In addition, the Worship Team leads whole acts of worship each Tuesday.
-These are discussed and planned with the headteacher and evaluated with the children.
+In addition, the Worship Team leads whole acts of worship each Tuesday and Thursday.
+These are discussed, planned, delivered and evaluated by the children, with mimimal input from the headteacher as their confidence develops through the year.